 Even without tooth decay or other dental problems, dental visits are important for consultation.
 And patient education as well as for availing preventive treatments such as cleaning, sealants, and topical fluoride application.

 Fluoride treatment on regular intervals may be necessary to make the teeth stronger and more resistant to tooth decay.

 Parents have an important role in their kid’s dental health.
 They should teach their kids the importance of oral hygiene as early as possible.

-And would be the best way to do that than to lead by example; demonstrate to your kid how it should be done while also repeatedly emphasizing how oral health affects general health and overall quality of life.
+And would be the best way to do that than to lead by example; demonstrate to your kid how it should be done while also repeatedly emphasizing how Oral Surgeon San Marcos health affects general health and overall quality of life.